plone/training/docs/plone-deployment/intro.md

 #### GitHub and GitHub Actions

-With Plone’s development anchored on GitHub, the community is gravitating towards GitHub Actions for new packages.
+With Plone's development anchored on GitHub, the community is gravitating towards GitHub Actions for new packages.
 The principles outlined are adaptable to GitLab, Jenkins, and similar platforms.

 #### Kubernetes

-While the current training edition doesn’t cover Kubernetes, we anticipate its inclusion in future updates.
+While the current training edition doesn't cover Kubernetes, we anticipate its inclusion in future updates.